How To Stain Concrete Basement Floors

 Keeping in mind that many basements aren’t well lit, we recommend selecting a lighter color and avoiding Coffee Brown and Black acid stains as they may make the room overly dark (these stains also have the strongest smell during application and require ventilation to the outside or a respirator to apply).

-As with any Acid Stain application, testing to determine which colors or color combination works best in your basement is the best place to start.
+As with any acid stain application, testing to determine which colors and sealer finish combination works best in your basement is the best place to start.
+With our acid stain trial kit you can choose up to five colors and two sealer finishes to create you own custom stained concrete basement floor.

 Step 5 – Neutralize and Remove Residue